matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   It is mostly used by `aggregateMultipleReports()` implementations to aggregate and insert archive data with a single method call, and by both `aggregateMultipleReports()` and `aggregateDayReports()` to insert archive data.
 - **Piwik\DataAccess\LogAggregator**: This is a utility class that contains some methods to aggregate log data.
 It is mostly used by
   `aggregateDayReports()` implementations to aggregate log data and turn the result into `DataTable`s to insert.
-Many plugin may find that those methods are not enough, however, and will query log tables directly.
+Many plugins may find that those methods are not enough, however, and will query log tables directly.
 - **Piwik\DataAccess\ArchiveWriter**: This class contains low level methods to create, write to and delete archives.
 It is used by
   `ArchiveProcessor` to initialize new archives, insert archive data into them, and to finalize them when finished.